 From the WW2DB, this bit on the later part of CDR Gary’s career:

 Gary was subsequently promoted to the ranks of lieutenant and lieutenant commander.
 After the war, he remained with the ship until she was decommissioned in Feb 1947.
 He was then assigned to the Naval Disciplinary Barracks at Terminal Island, California, United States, where he served until retirement in Jun 1950.
 He was promoted to the rank of commander while on the retirement list.
 He passed away in [April 9th,]

 1977.
 He now rests at the Fort Rosecrans National Cemetery in San Diego, California, United States.

 Around the web, there is little information about Donald Gary.
 The Naval Archives does have his collection of his personal papers,

 but they are not published.

 This entry was posted on Monday, March 31st, 2008 at 8:36 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.